 A movie is never good if the ending is not sticky!!

 You project delivery needs to be the best experience of your complete SDLC.
-Client will not remember how many times you made him laugh, or wished him on his festivals or took the late night calls.
+The client will not remember how many times you made him laugh, or wished him on his festivals or took the late-night calls.
 What matters the most is that last mile, when you are making the website live and he is all excited to showcase his idea to the world.
-Any trouble there and all your efforts for the past couple of months goes for a toss.
+Any trouble there and all your efforts for the past couple of months go for a toss.

 To ensure that you make a seamless handover of the project, thorough testing from fresh eyes is a must.
-Always have your best tester on-board at this last step for doing the final testing of the project.
-Even the very minute of bug will hurt like a titanic over an ant.
+Always have your best tester on board at this last step for doing the final testing of the project.
+Even the very minute of the bug will hurt like a titanic over an ant.
 I am sure you don’t want to be there.

-The places where you need to have your cream focus is on the spelling mistakes, the places where User first interacts and starts using the application like login and dashboard, and at the validation points.
-These basic things skip our eyes quite often especially because we are looking at a much bigger picture hence it becomes even more necessary to have a fresh pair of eyes which can scan every detail.
+The places where you need to have your cream focus is on the spelling mistakes, the places where the User first interacts and starts using the application like login and dashboard, and at the validation points.
+These basic things skip our eyes quite often, especially because we are looking at a much bigger picture hence it becomes even more necessary to have a fresh pair of eyes that can scan every detail.